nevetts/halbach-coils/README.md

-This is gradient coil layour and design code for halbach magnet MRI.
+This is gradient coil layout and design code for halbach magnet MRI.